 A negotiation is essentially a process in which two or more parties with different views enter into a dialogue in order to find an amicable solution.
 This interaction can take place in various situations, whether at home, at work, or on an international level.
 Instead of resolving an open conflict, the aim is to find common ground.

-The most important thing in a negotiation is to empathize with your opponent's head and find out what they really want. - Jacob Lew
+The most important thing in a negotiation is to get inside your counterpart's head and find out what they really want.

 Effective negotiation involves both give and take.
 It aims at a respectful dialogue that convinces all parties involved.
 A successful negotiation often requires minor concessions, while the most important thing is conveyed to the other side.
 Despite different interests, the process should lead to as few misunderstandings as possible.
 A well-conducted negotiation usually results in both parties feeling satisfied and open to further discussions.